andyweiss1982/variables/declare/const.md

 ## `const`

 * Like `let`, can only be declared once per variable
-* But it must be assigned at the same time it is declared
+* Must be assigned at the same time it is declared
-* Value can not be reassigned (more on this soon)
+* Value can not be reassigned
-* Best for values that will never change

 ```
 const rhyme